-Use of your email address for mailing of newsletters
+Use of your email address for the mailing of newsletters

-The dispatch of the newsletter and the related performance measurement are based on the consent of the recipient acc. art.
+The dispatch of the newsletter and the related performance measurement are based on the consent of the recipient pursuant to Art.
 6 para.
-1 lit. a, art.
-7 GDPR in conjunction with § 7 para.
-2 No. 3 UWG (law against unfair competition) or if consent is not required, based on our legitimate interests in the direct marketing acc. art.
+1 lit. a, Art.
+7 GDPR in conjunction with Section 7 para.
+2 No. 3 UWG (German Law Against Unfair Competition) or if consent is not required, based on our legitimate interests in direct marketing pursuant to Art.
 6 para.
-1 acc.
-GDPR in conjunction with § 7 para.
+1 GDPR in conjunction with Section 7 para.
 3 UWG.
-The logging of the registration process is based on our legitimate interests in accordance with art.
+The logging of the registration process is based on our legitimate interests in accordance with Art.
 6 para.
 1 lit. f GDPR.
-We are interested in using a user-friendly and secure newsletter system that serves our business interests as well as meeting the expectations of users and allows us to provide consent.
+We are interested in using a user-friendly and secure newsletter system that serves our business interests, meets the expectations of users and allows us to provide consent.

-The shipping service provider may retrieve the data of the recipients in pseudonymous form, i.e. without assignment to a user, to optimize or improve their own services, e.g. for the technical optimization of shipping and the presentation of newsletters or for statistical purposes.
-However, the shipping service provider does not use the data of our newsletter recipients to address them themselves or to pass the data on to third parties.
+The mailing service provider may retrieve the data of the recipients in pseudonymous form – i.e. without assigning data to a user – to optimize or improve their own services, e.g. for the technical optimization of the mailing service and the presentation of newsletters or for statistical purposes.
+However, the mailing service provider does not utilize the data of our newsletter recipients to address them on their behalf or to transmit the data to third parties.

 Processing is carried out on the basis of § 15 (3) TMG (Telemedia Act) as well as art.
 6 (1) lit. f GDPR due to our justified interest in the purposes above.